 According to Wikipedia, chess strategy is concerned with the evaluation of chess positions and setting up goals and long-term plans for future play (Wikipedia the Free Encyclopedia).
-Most chess players understand perfectly well that choosing the right strategy against a stronger or a similar level opponent may decide outcome of the game to their advantage.
+Most chess players understand perfectly well that choosing the right strategy against a stronger or a similar-level opponent may decide the outcome of the game to their advantage.
 However, many chess players usually underestimate the importance of developing the right strategy against a weaker opponent.
 Only a computer program plays the same way against all the opponents.
-Humans, on other hand, have the advantage of employing different strategies based on opponent’s strengths and weaknesses to achieve the best possible results.
-Knowing what strategy to follow against opponents of different strengths is a key factor for success at chess.
+Humans, on the other hand, have the advantage of employing different strategies based on the opponent’s strengths and weaknesses to achieve the best possible results.
+Knowing what chess strategy to follow against opponents of different strengths is a key factor for success at chess.

 A mistake, that many players make when playing against stronger opposition, is trying to keep the position very quiet and simple.
-In fact, they do not realize that the main difference between a novice player and a master is that second understands the nature of a position much deeper and knows how to convert a tiny advantage into a win.
+In fact, they do not realize that the main difference between a novice player and a master is that a second understands the nature of a position much deeper and knows how to convert a tiny advantage into a win.
 An aggressive exchange of pieces is a bad practice when playing against a stronger player.
 Strong players know very well how to win these endgames.
 Webbs suggests “even if the summit of your ambition is a draw, you are much more likely to achieve this by getting the advantage and then offering a draw, than by keeping a position equal” (Webbs, Chess for Tigers, 39).

-Since strong players know very well how to win simple positions, it’s make a lot of sense for weaker side to complicate the position.
-If it is possible to play a line, where consequences are unclear, weaker player should definitely go on and play it.
+Since strong players know very well how to win simple positions, it makes a lot of sense for the weaker side to complicate the position.
+If it is possible to play a line, where consequences are unclear, the weaker players should definitely go on and play it.
 According to Webbs, in these unclear and random positions, a weaker player has a lot more chances to survive than in simple and straightforward ones (Webbs, Chess for Tigers, 38).